Why use hooded wetsuits?

 - 5/4 mm hooded wetsuit: water temperatures around 4~10°C

 - 6/4 mm and thicker hooded wetsuit: water temperatures below 2~8°C

-A 4/3 mm hooded wetsuit can be worn from September until December and during spring in most of western Europe.
+You can wear your 4/3 mm hooded wetsuit from September until December, but also during spring in most of western Europe.
 While a 5/4 mm wetsuit with a built-in hood would be the best option for most surfers in western Europe from October until April.
-A 6 mm or thicker hooded wetsuits could be considered in the middle of winter in northern European countries such as Norway or Denmark.
+Consider our 5/4 mm hooded wetsuit for the middle of winter in northern European countries such as Norway and Denmark.

 Single lined vs. double lined chest and back panels

-Single lined neoprene, such as smoothskin or mesh, are the more rubbery looking neoprene types.
+Single lined neoprenes, such as smoothskin or mesh, are the more rubbery looking neoprene types.
 They work especially well in extremely cold or windy conditions when used on chest and back panels.
 These panels are smooth and water repellant.
 Therefore, the plush lining stays dry and doesn’t absorb any water.
-This eliminates windchill and prevents your chest and back from cooling down.
+This eliminates windchill and prevents your core from cooling down.
 Chest and back panels often have a plush insulated inside layer to keep you even warmer.
-Single lined neoprene is made by heat sealing the surface of the neoprene foam to make it smooth and waterproof.
-The only disadvantage of single lined neoprene is that it damages easier than double lined neoprene.
-Therefore always take care when putting on and taking off your wetsuit.
+We heat-seal our single lined neoprene to make the surface silky smooth and waterproof.
+However, there is a disadvantage of single lined neoprene: Damage is easily done to this type of material.
+Therefore, it’s essential to take extra care when putting on and taking off your wetsuit.
 For example, make sure you prevent your fingernails from scratching the single lined panels to enjoy the wetsuit as long as possible.

 Double lined neoprene